 Uncle Nace personally led the parade every year up until his death in 1900.
 The writer Ann Dorbin says that Hopkins would lead the annual march through town dressed in “resplendent” fashion, “complete with gold epaulets, a silk sash around his waist, and a gleaming sword.”
 Following him would be bands, singing groups, horseback riders, and various decorated wagons and carts.
 In modern-day versions of the event, that same sword is in the hands of an actor portraying Hopkins at the head of the parade.

-A good number of Uncle Nace’s descendants march, too.
-Sometimes, the Buffalo Soldiers motorcycle troupe has usually been on hand to participate as well.
-The women of Scott’s United Methodist Church (a congregation that Hopkins helped found back in 1871) cook up crab cakes, fried oysters, fried chicken, and all kinds of delectable sides for the occasion as well.
+Some of Uncle Nace’s descendants often march in the parade.
+The Buffalo Soldiers motorcycle troupe has sometimes been on hand to as well.
+The women of Scott’s United Methodist Church (a congregation that Hopkins helped found back in 1871) usually prepare some down-home food for the occasion.

 In its earliest days, Uncle Nace’s Day was a highly political affair.
 Hopkins was active in the local Republican party—back then blacks voted overwhelmingly for the “party of Lincoln”—and it’s no coincidence that the parade was usually scheduled for a weekend right before election day.
 In 1900, the Washington Evening Times newspaper dubbed Hopkins “the great Republican leader of the colored people of Talbot County” and said that on parade day he would “summon colored voters from all parts of the county” and arrange speeches “solidifying them to vote the Republican ticket.”